rishika-sinha1315/E-Commerce-Sales-Analysis/README.md

 - Extracted YearMonth and Hour from InvoiceDate
 - Final clean dataset: 396,046 rows, 9 columns

-Module 2 — SQLite Integration
+Module 2 — Data Storage & Querying

-- Stored cleaned dataframe into SQLite database (RetailData.db)
-- Performed SQL queries for customer analysis, hourly patterns, monthly revenue, and country-wise performance
+Structured cleaned dataframe using Pandas for all querying and aggregation operations Performed customer analysis, hourly patterns, monthly revenue, and country-wise performance using .groupby() and .agg() Executed filtering, sorting, and ranking operations using .sort_values(), .filter(), and boolean indexing All data querying handled natively in Python without an external database layer

 Module 3 — Exploratory Data Analysis
 - Total Revenue: £8,745,847